rachelcluke/mixology-society/README.md

 - When I included the logo with the other social links in the ul, I wanted the logo to have a different formatting (i.e., font and colour) to the other a elements.
 To avoid adding the styling to the html file, I added the id to the selector to override the other navigation links formatting.

+- By cleaning up the index.html file, particularly the logo extra closing tag, this resolved the logo being another link to the home/ landing section, which it was not doing before.

 - The top navigation bar was initially too narrow, and the section links were too close to the browser's search engine header so padding for the top and bottom have been added to improve the user's experience.

 - Previously, I created media queries with min and max ranges, which resulted in very jagged results for the breakpoints.
 To resolve this, the css file by default is mobile-first and there is a media query for larger devices with only a min-width constraint, to make the responsive transition more smooth.